DecisionToolkit/dsntk-book/src/user-guide/installation.md

 # Installation

-^dsntk ships as a single executable without any additional dependencies.
+^dt ships as a single executable without any additional dependencies.

-Binary version of ^dsntk may be obtained in the following ways:
+Binary version of ^dt may be obtained in the following ways:
 - downloaded directly from [GitHub releases](https://github.com/dsntk/dsntk-rs/releases), or
 - built and installed from source using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-## Downloading ^dsntk from released versions
+## Downloading ^dt from released versions

 - Head to [GitHub releases](https://github.com/dsntk/dsntk-rs/releases).
 - Expand the **Assets** section in selected release version.